Skip to main content

 If your vendor cannot walk through these tests, the platform is not proving billing readiness.
 It is only proving API availability.

-How EV Cloud handles CDR billing
+How EV Cloud handles OCPI CDR billing

 EV Cloud can automate the CDR lifecycle and reduce manual billing work: